pejuaderogba12-design/mark-down/README.md

 A footnote can also have multiple lines[^2].

 [^1]: My reference.
-[^2]: Add line breaks within a footnote, add two spaces to the end of the line.
+[^2]: Add line breaks within a footnote; add two spaces to the end of the line.
 This is the second line.

 # Alert